 “I have fought the good (worthy, honorable, and noble) fight, I have finished the race, I have kept (firmly held) the faith.”

-In the 1968 Olympics held in Mexico City, Tanzania's John Stephen Akhware (a qua ri), with his right leg bloody and bandaged, staggered into the stadium more than an hour after the winner had crossed the line.
-He said afterwards, "My country did not send me 5,000 miles to start the race.
+One of our favorite memories’ dates back to the 1968 Olympics held in Mexico City, Tanzania's John Stephen Akhware, with his right leg bloody and bandaged, staggered into the stadium more than an hour after the winner had crossed the line.
+When interviewed afterwards, he said, "My country did not send me 5,000 miles to start the race.
 They sent me 5,000 miles to finish the race."

 5. The anointing you operate under